 Architect - Founder of G*AA

-- 1969 - Studio Giaquinto was founded, focusing on public works and the design of large commercial and industrial facilities.
+- 1969 – Studio Giaquinto is founded, specializing in public works and the design of large commercial and industrial structures.

-Giaquinto Architetti Associati S.r.l. (also GAA s.r.l.), a Single-member Architecture Company (hereinafter abbreviated as "GAA" and/or "Company") intend to adopt this Code of Business Ethics (hereinafter also abbreviated as "Code"), which contains the general principles of fairness, transparency, legality and moral integrity; these principles are an indispensable prerequisite for the performance of activities and the achievement of the productive, economic and social objectives pursued by the Company.
+Giaquinto Architetti Associati S.r.l. (also GAA s.r.l.), a single-member architecture firm (hereinafter referred to as"GAA"and/or "Company") intend to adopt this Corporate Code of Ethics (hereinafter also referred to as the "Code"), which contains the general principles of fairness, transparency, legality, and moral integrity. these principles represent an essential prerequisite for carrying out activities and achieving the productive, economic, and social objectives pursued by the Company.

-- rules of conduct, in relations with external operators, collaborators, consultants, the market and the environment, to which the Company provides information about its activities (internal and external), demanding compliance by all those involved (partners, employees, collaborators, consultants and - to the extent of their competence - external operators);
+- rules of conduct in relations with external operators, collaborators, consultants, the market, and the environment, to whom the Company provides information about its activities (internal and external), requiring compliance by all parties involved (shareholders, employees, collaborators, consultants, and—to the extent applicable—external operators);

-- rules of organization and management of professional activities, in order to achieve an effective and efficient system aimed at planning, execution and control of activities, capable of ensuring constant compliance with the rules of conduct by preventing their violation by any person acting on behalf of the Company.
+- rules governing the organization and management of professional activities, with the aim of achieving an effective and efficient system for planning, executing, and monitoring activities, capable of ensuring constant compliance with the rules of conduct and preventing any violation thereof by any person acting on behalf of the Company.

-This document is not intended to be a tool for resolving disputes of any kind, but is meant to be a reference point for each practitioner and a reminder to adhere to basic ethical principles in the daily conduct of their work.
+This document is not intended to be a tool for resolving disputes of any kind, but rather a point of reference for each operator and a reminder to adhere to basic ethical principles in the daily conduct of their work.

 2. Dissemination and updating

-This Code has been widely disseminated within GAA and is available to any of the Company's stakeholders.
-It is also published on GAA's web page.
+This Code has been widely disseminated within GAA and is available to any party interacting with the Company.
+It is also published on the GAA website.

-Each partner, employee, collaborator and consultant of GAA is required to know and comply with the rules contained in this Code.
-Through the use of appropriate information, prevention and control tools, GAA closely monitors compliance with the Code and, if necessary, takes corrective action.
-The Code of Business Ethics has been drafted on the basis of the Guidelines issued by Confindustria pursuant to Legislative Decree 231/2001, as amended and supplemented, on the subject of "Administrative Responsibility of the Company" and may be amended and/or supplemented at any time if the need arises.
+Each member, employee, collaborator, and consultant of GAA is required to be familiar with and comply with the rules contained in this Code.
+Through the use of appropriate information, prevention, and control tools, GAA carefully verifies compliance with the Code and, if necessary, takes corrective action.
+The Company Code of Ethics has been drawn up on the basis of the Guidelines issued by Confindustria pursuant to Legislative Decree 231/2001 and subsequent amendments and additions on the subject of "Administrative Responsibility of the Company" and may be amended and/or supplemented at any time if the need arises.

 3. RELATIONS WITH EXTERNAL OPERATORS